armory/docs/content/en/docs/spinnaker-install-admin-guides/dynamic-accounts.md

           token: <YOUR VAULT ACCESS TOKEN>
 ```

-Then run `hal deploy apply` to deploy the changes.
+Then, run `hal deploy apply` to deploy the changes.

 ## Check Spinnaker for new accounts